 In my own experience, and my investigation of other scientists’ lives, I have found that science reveals more of the beauty of creation, helping us to worship God and appreciate his beauty.
 The creativity of science is an outlet for our God-given creativity.
 When we feel a sense of wonder that makes us investigate creation for ourselves, we are exercising intellectual muscles that we also use when thinking about God, and asking questions about his nature and purposes.
 Imagination is important for forming a view of the world, which we then test with experiences or other ways of investigating reality.
 Finally, awe – being transfixed in amazement – is both the reward for our explorations and a mental stretch that takes us beyond the mundane.
 We can sometimes feel overwhelmed by knowing more than our minds can take in – dazzled by the bright light of how much we can understand about the world – and this can fuel bigger questions about the meaning and purpose of the universe.

 After that introduction, it’s perhaps not surprising to find out that there are many Christians in the sciences.
 There is far more commitment to faith in the scientific community than some might expect.
-At the same time, the number of scientists who believe in a god and attend weekly services seems to be about two-thirds of the number in the general population, and fewer have affiliated with a particular faith group.
-There is something here for church leaders to celebrate, but we could also spend more time affirming the very positive relationship that can exist between Christian faith and science.
+At the same time, the number of scientists who believe in a god or higher power and attend regular services seems to be about half of the number in the general population.
+There is work here for church leaders to do, which could include spending more time affirming the very positive relationship that can exist between Christian faith and science.
 If more Christians are attracted to science, and more scientists can see that they don’t have to choose between science and faith, there might be more people of faith in science in the future.

 |UK general population||UK-based scientists|